dave-doty/aggie-unterprise/README.md

                         option, but reads the substrings from a file so that you do not have to type them all out at the command line and can reuse them in multiple runs.
+  -c, --show-cents      If specified, show dollar amounts including cents; default
+                        behavior is to round to the nearest dollar.
 ```